songify-rocks/Songify/README.md

       * Response -> URL fetch - Full (plain) response, URL to Fetch -> **URL**
 * Switch between Dark and Light theme, not that it matters since it's most of the time minimized...
 * Oh and colors, yeah a lot of colors actually.
 23 if I counted that right.
+* Spotify Songrequests
+* Download the album cover
+* Custom pause text
+* and more

 # FAQ
 The FAQ can be found here https://songify.rocks/faq.html